 Customer Due Diligence is at the foundation of Anti-Money Laundering (AML) and Know Your Customer (KYC) compliance.
 CDD is aimed to help financial institutions verify their customers, confirm they’re not on any sanctioned lists, and assess the risk factors.

 Customer Due Diligence Practice for Banks

 Financial institutions have to build and follow a risk-based strategy to comply with customer due diligence as part of KYC and other regulations.
-This helps in making sure that the organizations remain compliant with basic regulatory laws and regulations of the markets that they operate in.
+This helps make sure that the organizations remain compliant with basic regulatory laws and regulations of the markets in which they operate.